Moped crime in London: Response

 On Tuesday 18 July 2017 moped and motorcycle delivery drivers held a protest in Parliament Square concerning the recent rise in attacks on riders; including hijackings and acid attacks.

 On Friday 8 September 2017 The London Mayor, Sadiq Khan, launched a "zero-tolerance approach to moped crime", a collaboration between police, local authorities and the Motorcycle Crime Prevent Community (which represents motorcycle users) to help tackle moped-related crime in London.
+In 2023, A series of raids were launched by London metropolitan police.
+Since January 2023, authorities have recovered 400 mopeds, 150 of which have been returned to their owners.